wotakumoe/wotaku/docs/glossary/audio.md

 ::: details Dithering
 Dithering is a process used when converting from different bit widths.
 Converting raw audio data to a different bit width will induce quantization errors during the conversion process.
 These are errors caused by averaging amplitudes.
 A dither signal can be applied to the audio before conversion, which is effectively noise.
-While noise may seem undesireable, it actually improves the quantization and signfigantly reduces the errors during the conversion.
-The noise is not percievable to humans, and does not effect the quality of a mix whatsoever.
+While noise may seem undesirable, it actually improves the quantization and significantly reduces the errors during the conversion.
+The noise is not perceivable to humans, and does not effect the quality of a mix whatsoever.
 :::

 ::: details Nyquist–Shannon Sampling Theorem